Knowledge base

 There is no automatic migration solution between a Managed Cloud Server and a VPS.
 To switch from one offer to another, you must cancel the product you no longer use and order the new offer.
 Infomaniak refunds, upon request, any new server if the cancellation occurs within 30 days of the order.

-This guide explains how to add a free extension from Elegant Themes (Monarch, Divi Builder, Bloom, etc.) or a theme to an already installed WordPress site via the Infomaniak installer.
+This guide explains how to add a free Elegant Themes extension (Monarch, Divi Builder, Bloom, etc.) or a theme to an already installed WordPress site via the Infomaniak installer.

 Prerequisites